What are APTN’s programming themes?

 Does my program need to be closed-captioned or subtitled?

 In accordance with our CRTC license, APTN requires closed captioning for the hearing impaired on all English and French language programming.
-APTN will require programs in Aboriginal languages to be subtitled in either French or English.
+APTN will require programs in Indigenous languages to be subtitled in either French or English.

 Does my program need to have Descriptive Video?